Actifio/ActPowerCLI/README.md

 * Version 10.0.1.x  is for PowerShell 7 and above and can be installed from the GitHub zip file or PowerShell Gallery
 * Version 10.0.0.x  is for PowerShell 6 and below and can be installed from the GitHub zip file

+### What about Windows PowerShell 3?

+It should work with Windows PowerShell Version 3 on the Windows Operating System that have .NET 4.5 installed, but no further testing is being done on this version

 ## Install